 Old School Video Games

 If your husband is anything like mine, he will have old-school video game systems.
 We’ve got enough to fill a small museum, and our son is starting to get interested in playing them.
 Our favorite right now is the Nintendo Wii, and I love how active we are while we play.
 Of course, we do play games where we are sitting down and lounging, but we regularly play games where we are up and moving our bodies.
 We sometimes spend an entire afternoon on the Wii!
-This is another great way to get that energy out.
+This is another excellent way to get that energy out.